Project 8011 is our residential programme for the Central City. Its purpose is to encourage more people to make the Central City their home.

 Our central neighbourhoods

-Early engagement with residents living in the Central City has helped to shape neighbourhood level planning.
-A series of Conversation Walks have provided the project team with insights from residents about places, strengths and opportunities in Central City neighbourhoods.
+Our early engagement with residents has helped us learn more about the diverse range of neighbourhoods(external link) in the Central City.
+A series of Conversation Walks provided the project team with insights from residents about places, strengths and opportunities in Central City neighbourhoods.

 Is this project of interest to you?
 To find out more email us at urbanregeneration@ccc.govt.nz.